 2. Increased responsibilities

-With this pay rise, you’ll be sure to gain added responsibilities as you undertake a more senior role on audits/accounts prep assignments.
+With this pay rise, you’ll be sure to gain added responsibilities as you undertake a more senior role on audits, accounts preparation or tax assignments.

 3. Mentor others

-You may be asked to provide your words of wisdom as a mentor for those who are now going through the ACA or ACCA route.
+You may be asked to provide your words of wisdom as a mentor for those who are now going through their ACA or ACCA.

 This is a great opportunity to take up as it helps to develop your mentoring/coaching/managing skills with something that should be very familiar to you and you are likely to have some very good tips and tricks to share.

 This is a fantastic option if you are really enjoying working at your current firm, are not ready to move to a new firm entirely, but want to take on either new responsibilities or explore a new area within the firm.

 So many candidates want to move into industry to become an analyst, explore equity research, or, discover the world of Mergers & Acquisitions.
 Though this is not always an easy move, it can be possible, if your experience lends itself in an obvious fashion.